Configuring NAT for a VoIP PBX

 • Navigate to Diagnostics > States

-Once the PBX re-registers it test inbound and outbound calls and confirm inbound and outbound audio works as expected.
+Once the PBX re-registers, test inbound and outbound calls to confirm both inbound and outbound audio work as expected.